Resources

 Minimum requirements

-• Other: MSHFID candidates must have relevant work experience in UI design, information architecture, software, mobile, web or hardware development, industrial design, usability testing, or UX research; and a bachelors degree in engineering, psychology, design, or sociology; or permission from the program director.
+• Other: MSHFID candidates must have at least three years in an experience design, user experience, or technology-related role; a bachelor’s degree in engineering, psychology, design, or sociology; or permission from the program director.

 Importance of other criteria as admission factors: